aau-claaudia/hpc/docs/terms-and-conditions.md

 AI Cloud and virtual machines on Strato or UCloud must not be used to store confidential and/or sensitive data.

 !!! info "UCloud projects with sensitive data"
-    Please read the [procedure for working with sensitive data on UCloud](/ucloud/terms-and-conditions/#procedure-for-working-with-sensitive-data-on-ucloud-projects) that has been agreed upon with the Department of Grants and Contracts.
+    Please read the [procedure for working with sensitive data on UCloud](/ucloud/terms-and-conditions/#procedure-for-working-with-sensitive-data-on-ucloud-projects) that has been agreed upon with [Contract Unit of Research Services](https://www.forskningsservice.aau.dk/kontraktenheden) (Previously the "Department of Grants and Contracts").

 ---